xzhangfordham/CISTutorials/unixTutorialOne.md

 The full pathname will look something like this:
 **/home/students/ffeng/cs1**

-which means that ffeng (suppose your acount id is ffeng) is in the directory students (the group directory),which is located under directory home.
+which means that ffeng (suppose your acount id is ffeng) is in the directory students (the group directory), which is located under directory home.

 Note:
 **/home/students/ffeng/cs1**